hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 The DID controller can create a new DID by sending a DID document template to the Agent.
 Since key pairs are generated and managed by PRISM Agent, DID controller only has to specify the key `id` and its purpose (e.g., `authentication`, `assertionMethod`, etc.).
-The current PRISM DID method supports a key with a single purpose, but it may be extended to support a key with multitple purposes in the future.
+The current PRISM DID method supports a key with a single purpose, but it may be extended to support a key with multiple purposes in the future.

 ```bash
 curl --location --request POST 'http://localhost:8080/prism-agent/did-registrar/dids' \